Rakeela/dragora-notes/2022-01-22-Two-Hundred-and-Nineteenth.md

 We have corruption problems in my area, and the local corruption aims people my way.
 They're bullshit.
 I earned their hatred when I stopped putting out cybersexually.

 I don't want secrecy, I want privacy.
 They're different!
 I should be just another citizen, but courtesy of the people who stalked me after I stopped being sexy for god-knows-who actually handled my case, I'm not.
+When I was no longer sexy for entertainment, I was stalked for entertainment.

 ---
 Back to [[day-post-archive]]